godotengine/godot-docs/contributing/development/configuring_an_ide/qt_creator.rst

 Qt Creator
 ==========

-`Qt Creator <https://doc.qt.io/qtcreator/index.html>`_ is a free, open source IDE for all desktop platforms.
+`Qt Creator <https://doc.qt.io/qtcreator/index.html>`_ is a free, open-source IDE for all desktop platforms.

 Importing the project
 ---------------------